 I created this printable, which you can get here in my Etsy shop.
-I printed it out and made it into a sticker using my Silhouette machine and added this font.
-(I absolutely adore this font and have created daily word stickers for my journal using it.
-I highly recommend purchasing this font if you like the look of hand lettering).
+I printed it out and made it into a sticker using my Silhouette machine.
 I am writing my currently reading titles on the spines of the books and then coloring them once the book is finished.

-My bullet journal also includes the rest of my life: my appointments, to dos, collections and lists.
+My journal also includes the rest of my life: my appointments, to dos, collections and lists.
 I love that everything is in one place and I carry it with me everywhere.
 That’s why I switched from a dedicated book journal.
 I found I was forgetting to write in it (and sometimes I was lazy)!
 That defeated the purpose.
 When I have it with me everywhere I go, it’s much easier for me to remember.

 Book Journal Supplies

 Now, you don’t need to make your own stickers or anything like that.
 You can keep things really simple, which I’ve done with my other pages.
 All you really need is

 - A notebook/journal.
-I use this B6 one from Scribbles That Matter as my primary bullet journal because it’s the perfect size for me.
-If you prefer a regular size, here’s a great one.
+I’m using a Hobonichi Cousin as my primary journal because I love the paper in these journals.
+If you prefer a a traditional hardbound journal book, here’s a great one.

 - A pen – I really like these black Sharpie pens because they don’t bleed and are easy to write with.
 Not those permanent marker sharpies, but the pens.